mild-blue/txmatching/documentation/README.md

 * The alpha chain refers to the first code of a double antibody.
 * The beta chain refers to the second code of a double antibody.
-* Positive MFI is the MFI value above the cutoff.
+* Positive MFI is the MFI value is equal to or above the cutoff.
 * Negative MFI is the MFI value below the cutoff.

-At the beginning of the algorithm, we have three lists:
+At the beginning of the algorithm execution, we have three lists:
 1. antibodies - a list of all antibodies to parse.
 2. parsed - a list of parsed antibodies.
 3. parsing_issues - a list of parsing issues that occur during the algorithm running.